-The jumpers have the following meaning, see Figure 18.
-The TTL/RS232 jumper allows to select the signal level of the serial GPS interface.
-The jumper settings shown in the upper (lower) figure of the GPS interface provides RS232 level (TTL level, respectively).
+The jumpers have the following meaning, see Figure 17 and 18.

+- 1. The TTL/RS232 Jumper allows to select the signal level of the serial GPS interface.
+The jumper setting shown in the upper (lower) figure of the GPS interface provides RS232 level (TTL level, respectively). - 2.
 Jumper JP1 can be used to bypass the serial connection to/from the controller.
 The setting shown in the upper figure connects the output of the GPS receiver with the input of the controller and the output of the controller with the output of the board.
 This is the normal operation.
 The setting shown in the lower figure separates the controller from the serial stream.
 It connects the output of the GPS receiver with the output of the board.
-This setting allows to monitor the output of the GPS receiver at the serial RS232 interface of
+This setting allows to monitor the output of the GPS receiver at the serial RS232 interface of the board.